 Patras Science Park operates according to the rules and provisions of the relative legislation for public and limited companies.
 It is managed by a Board of Directors assisted by a group of professional, dedicated and experienced personnel and partners.

 A City with traditional entrepreneurial and commercial activity, a reforming political and cultural spirit and a proud record of academic and scientific excellence, it is no surprise that Patras is the home of one of the first and leading science parks in Greece.

 Patras Science Park was established according to the model of “Incubator” for New Technology Based Firms (NTBFs).
 The main scope is to provide high quality infrastructure as well as co-shape the appropriate financial and social conditions that will support and promote the creation, operation and development of innovative firms through spin-off / spin-out processes and the co‑operation among the University, Research Centers and the Industry.

-For over 15 years, PSP supports the growth of innovative, technology based companies across several sectors such as ICT, biotechnology, clean energy and other industrial technologies, contributing to the City Region’s knowledge economy.
 Their origin is mainly domestic, but also foreign companies have invested significant amounts through equity acquisition or VC funding schemes.
 The majority of the companies demonstrate a high degree of extroversion.

 In the past, several companies needed to expand and “migrate” in other facilities or cities, but still retain their membership and actively contribute to the existed technological ecosystem.
 PSP presents a good record of such companies like CBL, Antcor, Bytemobile, Nanoradio and Atmel.
 On the other hand, large multinationals such as Citrix, Samsung and Dialog have established business units in the area to further strengthen their R&D activities, acquiring companies created and developed in PSP.